makrai/notes/bengio03-nlm.md

     based statistical language model, using LSI to dynamically identify the topic of discourse
 * vector-space representation for symbols in the context of neural networks
-  * in terms of a parameter sharing layer, (e.g. Riis and Krogh, 1996) for
+  * in terms of a parameter sharing layer, (eg Riis and Krogh, 1996) for
     * secondary structure prediction, and for
     * text-to-speech mapping (Jensen and Riis, 2000)